 If your MAGI is over $90,000 individual, or $180,000 joint, then you are not allowed to claim this education tax credit.

-Claiming the credit American Opportunity Tax Credit
+Claiming the credit American Opportunity Tax Credit for College

 In order to claim the AOTC tax credit the taxpayer must recieve Form 1098-T, tuition statement from an eligible institution for higher education.
 This tuition statement can be from either a domestic of foreing college, university, or other eligible school or academy.
 The school, generally, provides this form to students by January 31.